 Hint: To cure unusual, bulky shapes or several pieces at the same time, it is important to ensure that the interior of the lamp is sufficiently large.

 Basically, we recommend that you give preference to a UV lamp over a UV flashlight.
-These are simply much more practical to use, as you can simply hold or place your work piece under the light source to dry and do not have to hold it all the time.
+These are simply much more practical to use, as you can simply hold or place your workpiece under the light source to dry and do not have to hold it all the time.
 Furthermore, UV lamps usually have a much higher output than corresponding flashlights.

-The curing time of UV Resin
+The Curing Time of UV Resin

 The exact duration of the curing process depends on several external factors and also on the nature of the workpiece itself.
 If you have made a small jewelry pendant, then you will need on average 120 to 180 seconds each for the drying of the individual layers.
-If the layers are thicker or the work piece is larger, the curing time will of course be extended accordingly.
-External factors that influence the curing time include humidity or the ambient temperature.
+If the layers are thicker or the workpiece is larger, the curing time will of course be extended accordingly.
+External factors that influence the curing time include humidity or ambient temperature.

-Surface sealing with UV resin
+Surface Sealing with UV Resin

 If you want to seal the surface of a smaller area such as a paper surface or a very small stretcher frame, then this is possible without any problems with UV resin.

 Make sure that you apply the first layer as thin as possible.
 A fine brush is particularly suitable for this purpose.
 If this layer is too thick, cavities or bubbles will form.
-These cannot be removed afterwards.
+These cannot be removed afterward.

 Tips & Tricks

 - When working with UV resin patience is essential to achieve a perfect result.
-If you take enough time, pour thin layers of resin and harden them, you can prevent air bubbles from forming in the resin, which then have to be removed.
+If you take enough time, pour thin layers of resin and harden them, you can prevent air bubbles from forming in the resin, which then has to be removed.

 - If some air bubbles have formed in the resin, they can easily be removed with a hot air dryer.
 To do this, you run the hairdryer over the resin in quick movements.
 Be careful not to stay in one place for more than 1 to 2 seconds at most.
-As the heat can cause vapours to form, you should carry out this procedure in a well-ventilated room.
+As the heat can cause vapors to form, you should carry out this procedure in a well-ventilated room.
 It is also extremely important that you protect yourself with gloves, a face mask and safety glasses.

 - UV resin is very sensitive to heat compared to normal epoxy resin.
 If it gets too hot, an acrid smell will develop.
 Therefore the temperature at the hot air dryer, if it is used, should be kept as low as possible.